joaoarthurv/order-book-interview/README.md

 3. Go to the root of the project and run the command `$ make up` in the terminal.
 This command will start the script that will create the local environment and all the necessary functionalities to run the service.
 4. To stop, just run the command `$ make down`.

+## Collection Postman

+>Note: Collection is located at the root of the OrderBook-Collection project as OrderBook-Collection.postman_collection.json.